-When I ordered the Nerida Hansen collection I had the opportunity to order a pattern specially made for the occasion, it is the blouse: Festival!
+When I ordered the Nerida Hansen collection, I had the chance to order a pattern specially released for the occasion, which is the blouse: Festival!

-I was not disappointed when I received them because I wanted to sew a simple blouse (between two more complex projects 😂) with wide sleeves.
-It is typically the kind of blouse model I like to wear in spring and autumn and that goes very well with sleeveless cardigans when it's a bit chilly.
+I wasn’t disappointed when I received them because I wanted to sew a simple blouse (between two more complex projects 😂) with wide sleeves.
+It’s exactly the kind of blouse I like to wear in spring and autumn and that goes really well with sleeveless cardigans when it’s a bit chilly.

 So I wanted to test the pattern before offering it to you since I had never worked with Nerida’s patterns even though they had a good reputation, a test was necessary!

-Besides, I had spotted a little Japanese cotton that had been catching my eye for a while, teasing me from afar...
-Anyway, I gave in and I will tell you about my sewing adventure!
+Also, I had spotted a little Japanese cotton that had been catching my eye for a while and teasing me from afar...
+Anyway, I gave in and I’m sharing my sewing adventure with you!

-The Festival blouse by Nerida is a relatively simple but very effective model!
+The Festival blouse by Nerida is a relatively simple but very effective pattern!

-Indeed, it has bust darts to create a nice volume and a V-neck collar as I like (not too much, not too little).
-Its little effect is given by wide sleeves but especially by its pleating on the sleeve cap which I find successful and very original.
+Indeed, it has bust darts to create a nice shape and a V-neck collar just the way I like it (not too much, not too little).
+Its charm comes from the wide sleeves but especially from the pleating detail on the sleeve cap, which I find successful and very original.

 The proposed finishes are interesting because they include a facing for the sleeve hems as well as bias tape for the collar.

-I find that this model is a good basic and allows you to discover new finishing techniques, especially if you are not used to sewing clothes.
+I find this pattern to be a good basic and it allows you to discover new finishing techniques, especially if you are not used to sewing clothes.

-This model is sold only as a printed pattern on the web store and in physical stores.
-I don't know if other haberdasheries offer it since this model is specific to the fabric collection specially made for Europe.
+This pattern is sold only as a printed pattern on the online store and in physical shops.
+I don't know if other haberdasheries offer it since this pattern is specific to the fabric collection specially designed for Europe.

-The model is available from size XXS to XXL.
+The pattern is available from size XXS to XXL.
 I have included the size chart below because the pattern is Australian.

-The pattern comes as an A4 printed in which the large pattern sheet is inserted and very readable.
-The instructions in English (no worries) are printed on the back of the pattern sheet.
+The pattern comes as an A4 printed pattern envelope containing the large pattern sheet, which is very readable.
+The instructions in English (don’t worry) are printed on the back of the pattern sheet.
 There are also explanatory diagrams that make assembly very simple.

-Since the instructions are in English and not everyone is familiar with foreign languages, I made you an assembly tutorial below in French... yes, yes, that's how I am 😊
+Since the instructions are in English and not everyone is familiar with foreign languages, I made a sewing tutorial below in French... yes, yes, that's how I am 😊

 In the seamstress's basket

-A cotton poplin, a chambray, a linen, a linen viscose, a linen cotton, a cotton satin, and for those who like fluidity, I think it could also be nice in a twill or a viscose crepe, knowing that the sleeves will then have less volume.
+A cotton poplin, a chambray, a linen, a viscose linen, a cotton linen, a cotton satin, and for those who like fluidity, I think it could also work well in a twill or a viscose crepe, knowing that the sleeves will then have less volume.

 You will also need some fusible interfacing, 20mm bias tape, and good quality thread.